Intelligence Analysis Image

 Program Format

-The program consists of five courses which are delivered entirely online one per semester sequentially, and takes approximately 18 months to complete.
+The program consists of five courses.
+You can take one of these online courses per semester, in sequence.
+They take approximately 18 months to complete.

-The classes are asynchronous so students can access the course material 24/7, without having to login at a specific time.
+Access the course material 24/7 without having to log in at a specific time.
 However, the courses are not independent or self-study.
-Each course is comprised of 13 weekly learning modules with pre-established due dates for assignments, discussion postings, and projects.
+Each course has 13 weekly learning modules.
+They have set due dates for assignments, discussions, and projects.

-Students typically log into the course at least three times per week and spend a minimum of 7-12 hours per week participating in discussions, readings, exercises, and assignments.
+You will log into the course at least three times a week and spend 7-12 hours per week in discussions, readings, exercises, and assignments.

 Upcoming intake